Part of the Swift Title Loans chain · locations

 Swift Title Loans is located at 1408 28th St Unit 104 in Sacramento, CA, in a convenient standalone storefront.
 The location is open Monday through Saturday, with extended Saturday hours until 7 PM.
 Sacramento residents can visit during weekday hours from 9 AM to 5 PM (10 AM on Mondays) or on Saturdays from 9 AM to 7 PM, with the location closed on Sundays.

-If you need immediate cash in Sacramento, CA, bring a valid government-issued ID, proof of income, and your vehicle title if seeking a title loan.
-Payday loans typically fund within one business day, making them ideal for unexpected expenses.
+If you are researching short-term cash access in Sacramento, CA, bring a valid government-issued ID, proof of income, and your vehicle title if seeking a title loan.
+Payday loans typically fund within one business day, making them profiled for unexpected expenses.
 Swift Title Loans provides a straightforward borrowing experience for Sacramento residents facing short-term cash needs.

 Services & Features